Essential Financial Formulas 2026

 Corpus = Annual Expense × (1 - (1 + i)⁻ⁿ) ÷ (r - i)

-Determines the required retirement corpus while taking expected returns and inflation into account.
+Calculates the size of retirement corpus required with taking into consideration expected returns and inflation.

 LC Current annual living cost